pirishd/InstantMock/README.md

 }
 ```

 In your test project, create a new class `FooMock` that adopts the `Foo` and `MockDelegate` protocols.
-In the `Foo` implementation, just call the `call` function on the delegate instance and provides the arguments received.
+In the `Foo` implementation, just call the `call` function on the delegate instance and provide the arguments just received.

 ```Swift
 class FooMock: MockDelegate {